-Observation 4 For both hard TAC update and soft TAC update, a UE can enter a TA that is not part of the RA and remain unaware of this (e.g. not perform a Registration update).
-This may lead to a “TA anomaly” where the UE initiates a NAS procedure and the ULI delivered to the 5GC by NG-RAN indicates a TA that is not part of the RA.
+Observation 5 For both hard TAC update and soft TAC update, a UE can enter the fixed geographic area of a TA that is not part of the RA and remain unaware of this (e.g. not perform a Registration update).
+This may lead to a “TA anomaly” where the UE initiates a NAS procedure and the ULI delivered to the 5GC by NG-RAN indicates a TAC that is not one of the TACs in the RA of the UE in NAS.

-The TA anomaly can be removed (at least superficially) for hard TAC update by “fudging” the TA in the ULI.
-Instead of including the correct TA in the ULI in which the UE is geographically located, the NG-RAN can instead indicate an incorrect TA which was indicated to the UE by the radio cell.
-This incorrect TA will at least match the TA seen by the UE in the radio cell and will be part of the RA.
-Thus, the TA anomaly will not occur (or at least will not be observed), although the 5GC (AMF) will receive an indication of an incorrect TA.
-This incorrect TA indication will have other consequences, since the ULI will also need to include a CGI indicating a fixed cell in which the UE is located, in order to support services like routing of an emergency call to a PSAP, charging and possibly precise paging of a UE in a last known fixed cell.
+The TA anomaly can be removed (at least superficially) for hard TAC update by “fudging” the TAC in the ULI.
+Instead of including the TAC corresponding to the geographically correct TA in the ULI in which the UE is geographically located, the NG-RAN can instead indicate the TAC which was indicated to the UE by the radio cell in SIB1.
+This geographically incorrect TAC will at least match the TAC seen by the UE in the radio cell and will be part of the RA.
+Thus, the TA anomaly will not occur (or at least will not be observed), although the 5GC (AMF) will receive an indication of a geographically incorrect TAC.
+This geographically incorrect TAC indication will have other consequences, since the ULI will also need to include a CGI indicating a fixed cell in which the UE is located, in order to support services like routing of an emergency call to a PSAP, charging and possibly precise paging of a UE in a last known fixed cell.
 So the AMF will receive a CGI and TAC in the ULI where the CGI is not part of the TA indicated by the TAC, which can be considered as a “TAC-CGI mismatch anomaly”.
 In some implementations, this anomaly could trigger an error either in real time or later when the TAC and CGI are processed offline.
 Thus, even for hard TAC update, it may be preferable to deal with the “TA anomaly” rather than the “TAC-CGI mismatch anomaly”.

-Observation 5 For hard TAC update but not soft TAC update, the TA anomaly can be removed if the NG-RAN indicates the same TA to the 5GC as is indicated to the UE in the radio cell.
+Observation 6 For hard TAC update but not soft TAC update, the TA anomaly can be removed if the NG-RAN indicates the same TAC to the 5GC as is indicated to the UE in the radio cell.
 However, this may lead to a different “TAC-CGI mismatch anomaly” which may be worse than the TA anomaly.
 Therefore, both hard and soft TAC update may benefit from a more robust resolution for the TA anomaly.